-Apple to launch iPhone 5 in 16GB and 32GB varieties?Alex Wagner - Senior News Editor
+Apple to launch iPhone 5 in 16GB and 32GB varieties?Alex Wagner - Deputy Managing Editor, News Desk

 The rumor mill has churned out a few claims about what kind of specs we may see in the iPhone 5, including a larger display and an 8-megapixel camera.
 One feature we haven't heard much about, though, is storage capacity.
 Both the iPhone 3GS and the iPhone 4 launched in 16GB and 32GB flavors, which, combined with the fact that the iPod touch is available with 64GB of memory, lead some to wonder if Apple's next smartphone would have its storage bumped up as well.
 If a Vodafone UK product page is to be believed, though, customers interested in the iPhone 5 will once again be presented with 16GB and 32GB options.
 As you can see above, the Vodafone Sure Signal product page listed the device as being compatible with 16GB and 32GB versions of the iPhone 5.
 The page also mentioned both black and white models of the iPhone 5.
 All four devices have since been removed from the list.